messageformat/messageformat/cli/README.md

 By default, messageformat throws an error when a statement uses a non-numerical key that will never be matched as a pluralization category for the current locale.
 Use this argument to disable the validation and allow unused plural keys. [default: `false`]

 ### `--enable-intl-support`
-Because native or polyfilled support for global Intl object is not guaranteed, messageformat will disable Intl formatters by default.
+Because native or polyfilled support for the global `Intl` object is not guaranteed, messageformat will disable Intl formatters by default.
 If you require Intl support, you can use this argument to enable Intl formatters for your messages. [default: `false`]

 ### `--eslint-disable`
-Add an `/* eslint-disable */` comment as the first line of the output, to silence ESLint warnings. [default: `false`]
+Add an `/* eslint-disable */` comment as the first line of the output, to silence [ESLint](https://eslint.org/) warnings. [default: `false`]

 ### `--simplify`
 Simplify the output object structure, by dropping intermediate keys when those keys are shared across all objects at that level, in addition to the default filtering-out of shared keys at the root of the object. [default: `false`]